OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-1/README.md

 A OpenRiskNet VE is based on Red Hat's [OpenShift](https://www.openshift.com/) and in particular the community version (e.g. free to use) [OKD](https://www.okd.io/).
 Anyone can create a OpenRiskNet VE for their own purposes free of charge and can deploy their own applications as well as the ones that OpenRiskNet provide.
-This workop shows how to deploy such applications.
+This workshop shows how to deploy such applications.

 OpenShift is a distribution of [Kubernetes](https://kubernetes.io/) (K8S) which is a platform for running containers at